-Both Nightline callers and listeners remain completely anonymous to eachother.
+Both Nightline callers and listeners remain completely anonymous to each other.
 Nightline listeners take your anonymity very seriously–no one you speak to on our lines will ever find out who you are.

 If I’m more comfortable speaking with a listener of a certain gender, can I request to change listeners?

-If you would feel more comfortable speaking to someone of a different gender than that of the listener that picks up the phone, don’t hesitate to mention your preference.
+If you would feel more comfortable speaking to someone of a different gender than that of the listener who picks up the phone, don’t hesitate to mention your preference.
 It is not always possible for us to accommodate this request, but we will do our best.

 What if I call Nightline and someone I know answers?